cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 ...
 </pre>

-The `help` option will give you more information on how to run a command or script within a Warden container.
+The `help` option will give you more information about running a command or script within a Warden container.

 <pre class="terminal">
 $ ./bin/warden